 Environmental Protection Agency’s EnergyStar has one of the most comprehensive lists of rebates and special offers from program partners.
 A number of mail-in rebates, low-interest loans and buy downs or discounts are available through municipalities and utility companies.
 Products include heating and cooling systems, water heaters, electronics and lighting and fixtures.

-Category searches by area or in all zip codes show rebate or special offer provider, how much money is available, a time line and link.
-The site is simply a road map to who’s offering savings; it doesn’t offer purchasing assistance or help securing rebates or special offers.
+Category searches by area or in all zip codes show rebate or special offer provider, how much money is available, a timeline and link.
+The site is simply a roadmap to who’s offering savings; it doesn’t offer purchasing assistance or help to secure rebates or special offers.

 WaterSense, also a product of the EPA, offers a search site by state of WaterSense-labeled products that are eligible for rebates or special savings.
 These include equipment and water conservation services.